pwin/Hackdays/BlueSlopes/BlueSlopes.md

 ###Next Steps
 The styling is very rough - try to improve it.
 Use the W3Schools as a source of information about CSS styles.
 Think about creating a few different Exhibits, each one pulling in a different set of RSS feeds.
 Try adjusting the granularity of the timeline.
-Look at the ['Gallery'](http://www.ensemble.ac.uk/wp/archives/portfolio_category/project-gallery) of the Ensemble website and any other instances of Exhibit that you can find on the web and examine the source code to find other cool things to try out.
+Look at the instances of Exhibit that you can find on the web, including those linked below, and examine the source code to find other cool things to try out.
 Above all, have fun learning.

 ####Useful Links